Aimia (AIM) Set to Announce Earnings on Friday

-Aimia (TSE:AIM – Get Free Report) is set to announce its earnings results before the market opens on Friday, August 11th.
-Analysts expect the company to announce earnings of C($0.08) per share for the quarter.
+Aimia (TSE:AIM – Get Free Report) is scheduled to post its quarterly earnings results before the market opens on Friday, August 11th.
+Analysts expect Aimia to post earnings of C($0.08) per share for the quarter.

 About Aimia